An organization or cause becomes meaningful to your audience as people begin to form a relationship with your organization.

 The next impression you make on an individual is only as good as the last impression you made.
 Continuity through experience helps you build meaningful relationships, inspire trust, and motivate supporters to believe in and love your cause.

-Is yours a meaningful cause?
-Ask your followers—they will tell you if it is, why it is, and why they believe in it.
+At the core of your organiztion, do you have a meaningful cause?
+Ask your customers and supporters—they will tell you if it is, why it is, and why they believe in it.